emmanuellec301/inf2303/evaluation.markdown

   <span class="important">together</span> and will be jointly worth
   50% of your grade.

-It is recommended that students work on their papers in <span class="important">teams of two</span>.
+Students will work on their papers individually.
-However, they can opt to work individually or in groups of three.

 Students can pick paper topics that best align with their professional interests, as long as there is a clear relationship to the topics